sg/picocalc_runCPM/README.md

 TURBO
 ```
 <br>
-WS wants to work, but maybe the screen is too small ?
+WS does work, but maybe the screen is a bit too small.

 # Updates

+## v1.1a

+I made a boo-boo using Ctrl-S and Ctrl-A for XON/XOFF, since these keys are used by all editors.
+So XOFF is now KEY_F5 and XON is KEY_F4

 ## v1.1